Premera Blue Cross is here to support members, employers, and healthcare providers during the coronavirus (COVID-19) outbreak.

 To assist with premium payments, we have added a temporary online payment with credit card option for groups.
 Credit card payments can only be made via the employer portal.
 We don’t have the ability to accept credit card payments over the phone.
 Optiflex groups are excluded from the new credit card payment option as Vimly does not accept credit cards.

-For plans with LWAC Stop loss, LWAC will extend the premium grace period to 60 days from the current filed 31 days in the contract.
-Delinquency notifications are delivered 30 days prior, stating the bill has to be paid in full at the next cycle.
+For plans with LifeWise Assurance Company (LWAC) Stop loss, LWAC will extend the premium grace period to 60 days from the current filed 31 days in the contract.
+Delinquency notifications are delivered 30 days prior, stating the bill must be paid in full at the next cycle.

 There are restrictions that generally do not allow carriers to offer premium discounts or waivers to employers.